Professionals working

 Industrial EngineerInvestigates and reviews the utilisation of personnel facilities equipment and materials, current operational processes, and established practices.

-Industrial Engineering TechnologistAnalyses and modifies new and existing industrial engineering technologies and applies them in the testing and implementation of industrial engineering projects.
+Industrial Engineering TechnologistAnalyses and modifies new and existing industrial engineering technologies and applies them in the testing and implementation of projects.

-Civil EngineerPlans, designs, organises, and oversees the construction and operation of civil engineering projects such as structural, transportation or hydraulic engineering systems.
+Civil EngineerPlans, designs, organises, and oversees the construction and operation of civil engineering projects.

-Civil Engineering TechnologistAnalyses and modifies new and existing engineering technologies and applies them in the testing and implementation of civil, mechanical, electronical, or electronic engineering projects.
+Civil Engineering TechnologistAnalyses and modifies new and existing engineering technologies and applies them in the testing and implementation of civil engineering projects.

-Mechanical EngineerPlans, designs, organises, and oversees the assembly, erection operation and maintenance of mechanical and process plant and installations.
+Mechanical EngineerPlans, designs, organises, and oversees the assembly, erection operation and maintenance of mechanical and process plant.

-Mechanical Engineering TechnologistAnalyses and modifies new and existing mechanical engineering technologies and applies in the testing and implementation of mechanical engineering projects.
+Mechanical Engineering TechnologistAnalyses and modifies new and existing mechanical engineering technologies.

-Aeronautical EngineerPerforms and supervises engineering work concerned with the design, development, manufacture maintenance and modification of aircraft for flight.
+Aeronautical EngineerPerforms and supervises engineering work concerned with the design, development, manufacture maintenance of aircraft.

-Aeronautical Engineering TechnologistAnalyses and modifies new and existing engineering technologies relating to the design and construction of aircraft for flight.
+Aeronautical Engineering TechnologistAnalyses and modifies new and existing engineering technologies relating to aircraft.

-Naval ArchitectDesigns, constructs and repairs ships, boats, other marine vessels, and offshore structures both civil and military.
+Naval ArchitectDesigns, constructs and repairs ships, boats, other marine vessels, and offshore structures.

-Chemical EngineerDesigns and prepares specifications for chemical process systems and the construction and operation of commercial scale chemical plants.
+Chemical EngineerDesigns and prepares specifications for chemical process systems and the construction of commercial scale chemical plants.

-Mining EngineerPlans and directs the engineering aspects of locating and extracting minerals (excluding petroleum) from the earth.
+Mining EngineerPlans and directs the engineering aspects of locating and extracting minerals from the earth.

 MetallurgistResearches, develops, controls, and provides advice on processes used in extracting metals from their ores.